-Today's Cimpress includes 12 previously independent companies which we have acquired plus Vistaprint, which we grew organically.
-Prior to their acquisitions, each of our acquired entities pursued business models which embodied the principles of mass customization.
-In other words, each provided a standardized set of products that could be configured and customized by customers, ordered in relatively low volumes, and would produce via relatively standardized, homogeneous production processes either internally and/or at sub-contractors.
+Today's Cimpress includes 13 previously independent businesses that we have acquired plus Vistaprint and several small startup businesses, which we grew organically.
+Prior to its acquisition, each of our acquired companies pursued business models which embodied the principles of mass customization.
+In other words, each provided a standardized set of products that could be configured and customized by customers, could be ordered in relatively low volumes, and could produce via relatively standardized, homogeneous production processes either internally and/or through third parties.

-At the largest of our constituent brands, which include Vistaprint, Pixartprinting, Albumprinter, WIRmachenDRUCK and Exaprint, our business is driven by sophisticated, standardized processes and software.
+The majority of our businesses are driven by sophisticated, standardized processes and software.
 These technologies are designed to readily scale as the number of orders received per day increases.
-In particular, the more individual jobs we receive in a given time period, the more efficiently we can sort and route jobs with homogeneous production processes to given nodes of our production systems or of our third party supply chain.
+In particular, the more individual jobs we receive in a given time period, the more efficiently we can sort and route jobs with homogeneous production processes to given nodes of our internal production systems or of our third party supply chain.
 This sortation and subsequent process automation improves production efficiency.
 We believe that our strategy of systematizing our service and production systems enables us to deliver value to customers much more effectively than traditional competitors.

-We operate internal production facilities in Canada, the Netherlands, Australia, Australia, France, Italy, the UK, Japan, India, Brazil and China.
+We operate production facilities in Australia, Austria, Brazil, Canada, China, France, India, Ireland, Italy, Japan, Mexico, the Netherlands, the United Kingdom and the United States.
 Importantly, we also work with a network of several hundred external fulfillers located across the globe.
 We believe that the improvements we have made and the future improvements we intend to make in software technologies that support the design, sortation, scheduling, production and delivery processes provide us with significant competitive advantage.
 In many cases we can produce and ship an order the same day we receive it.
-Our systems and processes seek to drive reduced inventory and working capital requirements as well as faster delivery to customers.
-In certain of our company-owned manufacturing facilities, software schedules the near-simultaneous production of customized products that have been ordered by the same customer, allowing us to produce and deliver multi-part orders quickly and efficiently.
+Our supply chain systems and processes seek to drive reduced inventory and working capital requirements as well as faster delivery to customers.
+In certain of our company-owned manufacturing facilities, software schedules the near-simultaneous production of different customized products that have been ordered by the same customer, allowing us to produce and deliver multi-part orders quickly and efficiently.